mogenius/docs/mogenius/docs/tutorials/how-to-set-up-postgresql-in-the-cloud.md

 ![enter image description here](https://api.mogenius.com/file/id/b8827312-5dcd-4f0b-8cf0-279a53f757f0)

 That’s it!
-You have created your first PostgreSQL service and it will be available to access by other services in your cloudspace.
+You have created your first PostgreSQL service and it will be available to access by other services in your cloudspace. **Please note:** the user name for PostgreSQL is not stored in your key vault, it is stored in the service settings.

-Next, you can deploy pgAdmin as a tool to access your PostgreSQL database through a web interface (just like phpMyAdmin for MySQL).
-On the stage where you have deployed PostgreSQL click "Add service", select pgAdmin from the service library and follow the steps of creating a service.